Complete the Confidentiality Agreement and Contact Form

 There is a space on the evaluation form to indicate if you would be willing to contact your interviewee again if he or she is ultimately admitted.
 If so, you may be of help to the applicant in answering questions about GW Law and to us as we attempt to enroll the very best possible class.

-If I have additional questions, how can I contact the Admission office?
+If I have additional questions, how can I contact the Admissions office?

 Please email us at firstname.lastname@example.org